yangzhongke/Zack.OpenCVSharp.Ext/README.md

 ```

 The class ResourceTracker is used for managing OpenCV resources, like Mat, MatExpr, etc.
 * T().
-The method T() of ResourceTracker is used for add OpenCV objects to the tracking records.
+The method T() of ResourceTracker is used for add OpenCV objects to the tracking records, then the object is  returned, so the T() method acts as a wrapper around the resource to be disposed.
 After Dispose() of ResourceTracker is called, all the resoruces kept by ResourceTracker will be disposed.
 The method T() can take one object and an array of objects.
 * NewMat().
 The method NewMat() is a combination of T(new Mat(...))

 Sample code: